-Since the signed copies of the Uniformed Low-Level Radioactive Waste Manifest or Uniform Hazardous Waste Manifest forms do not travel with the railcars during transport, the original signed manifest must be mailed or electronically transferred to the Clive Disposal Facility.
-The documents must arrive at the Clive Disposal Facility a minimum of 3 working days prior to the receipt of the rail shipment.
+Since the signed copies of the Uniformed Low-Level Radioactive Waste Manifest or Uniform Hazardous Waste Manifest forms do not travel with the railcars during transport, the original signed manifest must be emailed to the Clive Disposal Facility or uploaded into the "Attachments" section of the Customer Portal for the specific shipment.
+The documents must be uploaded into the Customer Portal or be emailed to the Clive Disposal Facility a minimum of 3 working days prior to the receipt of the rail shipment.